juanfmuller/money-app-ios/README.md

 ---

-**Built with ❤️ using SwiftUI and modern iOS development practices**
+**Built with ❤️ using Swift 6, SwiftUI, and cutting-edge iOS development practices**